DworkinLab/MotivationalStates_HMM/README.md

 3 - Using predators to assess motivational states in Drosophila relating to vigilance.

 4 - Using data from 1-3 to assess how random effect HMM do at capturing individual variation (personality?) in motivation.
 Prototyping random effects HMM in STAN.

+### Folders
+BeaconProposal[https://github.com/DworkinLab/MotivationalStates_HMM/tree/master/BeaconProposal] contains the .tex file and figures for the original proposal as funded by BEACON.